-A. Overview V-1
+A. Overview 27

-B. Assistance in Dealing with Complaints: Ombudsman for Faculty, Postdoctoral
+В. Assistant in Dealing with Complaints: Ombudsman for Faculty,

-Graduate Students V-1
+Postdoctoral Fellows, and Graduate Students

-C. Assistance in Dealing with Complaints: Grievance Counselors V-2
+С. Assistance in Dealing with Complaints: Grievance Counselors 28

-Bases for Grievances
+D. Bases for Grievances 28

-1. Category I V-2
+1. Category 1 28

 a.
-Dismissal
+Dismissal 28

 b.
-Termination V-2
+Termination 28

 c.
-Discrimination V-2
+Discrimination 29

 d.
-Academic Freedom V-2
+Academic Freedom 29

-2. Category II V-2
+2. Bases for Grievances: Category II 29

 a.
-Improper Implementation of Departmental, College and/or University Policie s/ProceduresV-3
+Improper Implementation of Departmental, 29

+College and/or University Policies/Procedures

 b.
-Lack of Civility and/or Lack of Professional Responsibility

-E. Attempts to resolve matters without filing a grievance V-3

-1. Meeting with Department Chair V-3

-2. Meeting with Dean

-3. Requirement Not to Meet in Cases of Non-Reappointment V-3

-F. Filing a petition V-4

-1. Petition V-4

-2. Petition Specifics V-4

-G. The Grievance Board V-4

-1. Grievance Board V-4

-2. Grievance Board Requirements V-4

-3. Grievance Board Report V-4

-H. Determination of Grievability V-4

-1. Determination Process

-2. Initial Meeting of Grievance Board V-5

-3. Review by Provost or Grievance Board V-5

-4. Response from Respondent(s)

-5. Petitioner no longer Employed at Clemson University V-5

-I. Grievance Hearings V-5

-1. Hearing Panel Composition and Process

-2 Hearing Date V-5

-3. Recusals and Challenges

-4. Role of Advisor V-5

-5. Evidence and Witnesses V-6

-6. Claim of Surprise V-6

-7. Findings of Fact and Recommendations

-8. Findings of Fact and Recommendations in Cases of Professional Responsibility V-6

-9. Submission of Findings and Recommendations V-6

-10. Provost's Decision V-6

-J. Appeals V-7

-1. Appeals to President V-7

-2. Appeals to Board of Trustees V-7

-Κ. Protection of Petitioners V-7

-1. Action after Appeals V-7

-2. Action after Final Decision V-7
+Lack of Civility and/or Lack of Professional Responsibility 29

+E. Attempts to Resolve Matters Without Filing a Grievance 30

+1. Department Chair 30

+2. Meeting with Dean 30

+3. Requirements Not to Meet in Cases of Non-Reappointment 30

+F. 8 30

+1. Petition 30

+2. Petition Specifies 30

+G. The Grievance Board 30

+1. Grievance Board 30

+2. Grievance Board Requirements 30

+3. Grievance Board Reports 31

+H. Determination of Grievability 31

+1. Determination Process 31

+2. Initial Meeting of Grievance Board 31

+3. Response from Respondent(s) 31

+4. Petitioner no Longer Employed at Clemson University 31

+I. Grievance Hearings 31

+1. Hearing Panel Composition and Process 31

+2. Hearing Date 32

+3. Recusals and Challenges 32

+4. Role of Advisor 32

+5. Evidence and Witness 32

+6. Claim of Surprise 33

+7. Findings of Fact and Recommendations 33

+8. Findings of Fact Recommendations in Cases of Professional 33

+Responsibility

+9. Submission of Findings and Recommendations 33

+10. Provost's Decision 33

+J. Appeals 33

+1. Appeals to President 33

+2. Appeals to Board of Trustees 33

+K. Protection of Petitioners 34

+1. Action after Appeals 34

+2. Action after Final Decision 34

 PART VI.
-THE UNIVERSITY ADMINISTRATIVE STRUCTURE
+THE UNIVERSITY'S ADMINISTRATIVE STRUCTURE

-А. The Board of Trustees
+A. The Board of Trustees 35

-В. The President of the University VI-1
+В. The President of the University 35

-C. The Vice President for Academic Affairs and Provost
+С. The Vice President for Academic Affairs and Provost 35

-D. The Vice Provosts VI-2
+D. The Vice Provosts 36

-1. Vice Provost and Dean of Undergraduate Studies VI-2
+1. The Vice-Provost and Dean of Undergraduate Studies 36

-2. Vice Provost and Dean of the Graduate School
+2. The Vice-Provost and Dean of Graduate School 36

-3. Vice Provost for Computer Information Technology and Chief Information Officer VI-3
+3. The Vice Provost for Computing and Information Technology 37

+and Chief Information Officer

-4. Vice Provost for International Affairs VI-3
+4. The Vice-Provost for International Affairs 37

-E. The Deans of the Colleges VI-3
+E. The Deans of Colleges 37

-F. The Dean of Libraries
+F. The Dean of Libraries 37

-G. The Department Chairs VI-4
+G. The Department Chairs 38

-H.
+H. Selection of the President 38

-I. Selection of Other Academic Administrators VI-5
+I. Selection of Other Academic Administrators 39

-J. Review of Academic Administrators VI-6
+J. Review of Academic Administrators 40

-K. The Nonacademic Administration: University Vice Presidents and Executive Officers VI-7
+Κ. The Nonacademic Administration: University Vice Presidents 41

+and Executive Officers

-1. Vice President for Advancement
+1. Vice President for Advancement 41

-2. Vice President for Public Service and Agriculture VI-7
+2. Vice President for Public Service and Agriculture 41

-3. Vice President for Student Affairs VI-8
+3. Vice President for Student Affairs 42

-4. Vice President for Research and Economic Development VI-8 5.
-Executive Secretary to the Board of Trustees VI-8 6.
-Other Administrators Reporting to the President VI-8
+4. Vice President for Research 42

+5. Executive Secretary to the Board of Trustees 42

+6. Reporting Directly to the President 42